 Cheap, cheerful and surprisingly good – Liverpool have had far worse.

 The £36million man from RB Leipzig has had to bide his time for opportunities, but he looks like a solid acquisition and has slotted in seamlessly whenever called upon.

-He looks especially convincing when partnering Virgil van Dijk, and has been much missed for most of this season.
+He looks especially convincing when partnering Virgil van Dijk, and was much missed for large parts of last season.

 4. Joe Gomez